 There is one last short, brutal climb that passes between a home and condos.
 After that follow the trail along the fence.
 When you get to Surrey Road turn RIGHT and head downhill to Cave Creek Road.
 Be extremely careful crossing the 4 lanes of traffic.
 Turn LEFT and head north to ride in the nice wide bike lane back into town.
 Don't forget lunch at one of Cave Creek's many great hangout spots!
 It'll be a ride and a meal you won't soon forget.

-The Spur Cross Conservation Area is located adjacent to the Tonto National Forest and contains Hohocom ruins, petroglyphs, and "pit houses" dating back to 800-1100 AD.
+The Spur Cross Conservation Area is located adjacent to the Tonto National Forest and contains Hohokam ruins, petroglyphs, and "pit houses" dating from to 800-1100 AD.
 It was also the site of one of the earliest "dude ranches" in Arizona and one of the richest gold mines around the turn of the twentieth century.

 The Conservation Area was once in private ownership and when a huge development was planned for the site, the citizens of Cave Creek joined forces with County and State Park agencies to acquire the property.
 Fiercely anti-property tax, nevertheless, citizens voted yeas to taxing themselves by a margin of 84%.
 The last payment on the bonds was made in 2012.

 Shared By: Adrienne Goldberg